physics-sec/request-signing-and-encrypting-library/README.md

 ## Ideas for the future
+- Encrypt (and sign?) responses from the server.
 - Add backend implemented in PHP, Node and/or Java.
 - Sign responses from the backend server.